alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 #### Unsafe

 One important thing is that it uses `sun.misc.unsafe` package underneath.
 It uses it to allocate a chuck of memory for bits.
-So that you have **to dispose the Bloom filter** and the unmanaged memory it allocated.
+So that you have **to dispose the Bloom filter instance** and the unmanaged memory it allocated.
 Also it uses usafe for some tricks to avoid allocations, e.g. to get access to a private array of chars.

 #### The type class pattern